Usagi88/ferry-ticket-system/README.md

 ## How to use?
 1. git clone the project
 2. Setup redis
-    a.
-Download redis windows (php 8.0.0, windows 64 bit, thread safety version) https://pecl.php.net/package/redis/5.3.3/windows
+    1. Download redis windows (php 8.0.0, windows 64 bit, thread safety version) https://pecl.php.net/package/redis/5.3.3/windows
-    b. **Optional:** can set up redis-server as environmental variable so that you can run it from anywhere.
+    2. **Optional:** can set up redis-server as environmental variable so that you can run it from anywhere.
-    c.
-Copy phpredis thread safety php version 8 folder’s dll (downloaded file) to the xampp/php/ext folder.
+    3. Copy phpredis thread safety php version 8 folder’s dll (downloaded file) to the xampp/php/ext folder.
 E.g. C:\xampp\php\ext
-    d.
-Open the php.ini in file located in xampp/php.
+    4. Open the php.ini in file located in xampp/php.
 Add this **extension=php_redis.dll** .
 Any location is fine.
 For example, at the top.
 3. Download https://github.com/microsoftarchive/redis/releases/tag/win-3.2.100
 4. Open redis-server.
 Keep it open
 5. Open project & run **npm install**